It's from my brother saying he's not trying to be an annoyance.

 And I'm in a real dilemma here.

-Um, my New York, my fashionable Upper East Side penthouse uh here in New York, uh moved into it in 1995, and I have done nothing to it since.
+My New York, my fashionable Upper East Side penthouse here in New York, moved into it in 1995.

-I've not upgraded any of the electronics, I've not redecorated, because I'm not here that much, and probably here a total of 20 working days uh every every year.
+I'm probably here a total of 20 working days every year.

-Uh specific reasons for that involving New York tax authorities.
+I have specific reasons for that involving New York tax authorities.

 I have a media room in there, and I've got a 15-year-old rear projection TV.

-Uh piece of garbage now compared to what's out there, but it hasn't worked in five years.
+Piece of garbage now compared to what's out there, but it hasn't worked in five years.

-No picture, you turn a nothing, so I can't watch it.
+So I can't watch it.

-I have to redecorate the whole the whole room.
+I have to redecorate the whole room.

-And well, I went to a sports bar to watch the Patriots and the Cowboys yesterday.
+And, well, I went to a sports bar to watch the Patriots and the Cowboys yesterday.

-They're little Sonies.
+They're little Sonys.

 Yeah, I don't have a wife, and I had to leave home to watch football.